Mike Gosling: Cleveland Indians

 On June 5, 2009, Gosling signed a minor league contract with the Cleveland Indians.
 He was then called up on June 19 and made 15 appearances for the Indians.

-On December 2, 2009, Gosling re-signed with the Cleveland Indians on a minor league contract with an invite to spring training.

-On May 17, 2010, Gosling officially announced his retirement before a Columbus Clippers game for Cleveland's AAA minor league affiliate.
-He finished his career that night by pitching 6.1 scoreless innings in a spot start against the Durham Bulls.
+On December 2, 2009, Gosling re-signed with Cleveland on a minor league contract with an invite to spring training.
+On May 17, 2010, Gosling announced his retirement before a Columbus Clippers game for Cleveland's Triple-A minor league affiliate.
+He finished his career that night by pitching 6 1/3 scoreless innings in a start against the Durham Bulls.

-Life after baseball
+Personal life

+In 2010, Gosling and his wife had a child and lived in the San Diego area.
+Gosling's sister swam in college for the California Golden Bears, and his brother played college baseball.

+Growing up, two of Gosling's favorite players were Robin Yount and Paul Molitor of the Milwaukee Brewers.
+Yount was later the first base coach when Gosling was with the Diamondbacks while Molitor was a minor league instructor while Gosling was in the Twins system.
+He was also a fan of the Utah Jazz.

-In August 2012, Gosling returned to Stanford and enrolled at Stanford Law School.
+Gosling graduated from Stanford in 2002 with a degree in human biology.
+In August 2012, Gosling enrolled at Stanford Law School.